Nar & Phu Trekking

 The people from Nar and Phu villages speak Tibetan and some Nepali, they are Buddhists, and a member of the Nar Phu village community was counted by the Nepal government in 2011 as 362 residents.
 Although in villages Nar and Phu there are only 86 households, most of the residents are Indian and have come to the country for business and trade.
 As well as yak herding being the main occupation here, there are also those who grow barley, wheat, and buckwheat on a small scale.
 Despite being heavily influenced by Tibetan, the language spoken by the people of Nar and Phu is different from its Tibetan counterparts both phonologically and lexically.

-In addition, there is also the historical Tibetan culture, a sacred sanctuary of Buddhist monasteries, spinning prayer wheels, unique and colourful prayer stones, and traditional people’s lifestyles, all of which have been classified as part of the Annapurna Conservation Area.
+In addition, there is also the historical Tibetan culture, a sacred sanctuary of Buddhist monasteries, spinning prayer wheels, unique and colorful prayer stones, and traditional people’s lifestyles, all of which have been classified as part of the Annapurna Conservation Area.

-The Annapurna Circuit main trekking trail continues after Nar Phu valley to Kang La pass if you have more time. but our trek itinerary is the same way back from here, the trail descends to Chame and the drive back to Besisahar-Kathmandu if you take a short time frame.
+The Annapurna Circuit main trekking trail continues after Nar Phu Valley to Kang La pass if you have more time. but our trek itinerary is the same way back from here, the trail descends to Chame, and the drive back to Besisahar-Kathmandu if you take a short time frame.

 The Nepal Wilderness Trekking Sherpa guide team and porters are promoting a 13-day Nar Phu trek itinerary and supporting the local people of Nar, and Phu by instilling rural harmony in the remote villages located on the northern shore of the Annapurna region with local guides and porters who speak fluent English as well as the local language.